 - Researchers who have just returned from studying outside Japan

 - Researchers who are balancing milestone life events (childbirth, childcare, nursing care) with their research

-In FY2021, a total of 100 million yen for research donations was awarded to 50 researchers out of 696 applicants.
-In addition, a total of 36.66 million yen for overseas study subsidies was awarded to 11 researchers out of 142 applicants.
+In FY2022, a total of 160 million yen for research donations was awarded to 80 researchers out of 949 applicants.
+In addition, a total of 51.48 million yen for overseas study subsidies was awarded to 11 researchers out of 181 applicants.

-After FY2022, AFRMD Next-generation Innovators’ Challenge (ANIC) was started as a new project to increase research and development capacity for next generation scientists.
-According to ANIC, scientists can research topics that include drug discovery and development, practical application of treatments, and the creation of new research subject areas.
+Beginning in FY2022, the AFRMD Next-generation Innovators’ Challenge (ANIC) launched as a new way to increase research and development capacity for next generation scientists.
+Within the ANIC program, scientists can research topics that include drug discovery and development, practical application of treatments, and the creation of new research subject areas.

 In ANIC, both the number of research grants and the amount awarded to overseas research grants was increased.
 In addition, a step-up research grant was provided to strengthen unique research that will bring about future innovation in life sciences.
 In FY2022, a total of 40 million yen for a step-up research grant was awarded to 10 researchers out of 45 applicants.